monde-sistemas/pusher-websocket-delphi/README.md

 ```
 PusherClient.Connect('your_pusher_key', [], 'localhost');
 ```
-The [default value](https://github.com/pusher-community/pusher-websocket-dotnet/blob/master/PusherClient/Pusher.cs#L43) is `ws.pusherapp.com` which is the pusher.com endpoint, but you can also use it wih a [poxa](https://github.com/edgurgel/poxa) server hosted in you own server.
+The [default value](https://github.com/pusher-community/pusher-websocket-dotnet/blob/master/PusherClient/Pusher.cs#L43) is `ws.pusherapp.com` which is the pusher.com endpoint, but you can also use it with a [poxa](https://github.com/edgurgel/poxa) server hosted in your own server.

 ### Events